Octave Chanute Aerospace Museum: History

 Chanute Air Force Base operated in Rantoul from 1917-1993.
 After decommission, the cleanup and conversion of the 2125 acre grounds began.
 Economic redevelopment of the former base was a paramount concern to the surrounding community.
 As of 2008, portions of the site are still unoccupied, due in part to environmental concerns including asbestos contamination.
 Nevertheless, much has been repurposed into civilian concerns.
 The Octave Chanute Aerospace Museum was one of the earliest efforts, opening in 1994.

 The museum was located in Grissom Hall, which functioned as the missile maintenance training facility during active Air Force operations.
 Until base closure in 1993, all Air Force Minuteman missile maintenance training was provided at Chanute.
 The building has largely been preserved and was restored to its condition at the time of base closure; four authentic Minuteman training silos were displayed at the museum.

 The museum was administered under the direction of a private foundation.

 Efforts to found a museum started as early as 1991, after it was recognized that the closure of the base would cause the dispersal of the aircraft on display there.
 A few months before it opened on 8 October 1994, the museum was involved in a dispute over the display of a B-25.
 The United States Air Force wanted to transfer the airplane to a base in Alabama.

 On 23 April 2015, it was announced that the museum would be closing due to lack of funds on December 30 of that year.
 However, the closing date was later moved up and the museum closed on November 1.
 Some of the exhibits went to other museums in the state of Illinois.
-In 2016 the museum’s archival records, including blueprints, maps, publications, oral histories, photographs, scrapbooks, videotapes, and administrative records were sent to the Champaign County Historical Archives for public access and research.
-Some aircraft remained on-site until 2018, when they were scrapped.
+In 2016, the museum’s archival records, including blueprints, maps, publications, oral histories, photographs, scrapbooks, videotapes, and administrative records, were sent to the Champaign County Historical Archives for public access and research.
+Some aircraft remained onsite until 2018, when they were scrapped.